daniellelei/daniellelei/README.md

 </p>

 👩🏻‍💻 I'm a versatile software engineer with a background in molecular biology and bioinformatics.
 My passion for both fields has driven me to acquire a diverse skill set that combines scientific knowledge with programming expertise.
-Proficient in multiple programming languages, including JavaScript, Python, and C++, I am well-versed in utilizing various frameworks and packages such as React, Redux, Sequelize, Express, FLASK, CSS, and HTML.
+Proficient in multiple programming languages, including JavaScript, Python, and C++, I am well-versed in utilizing various frameworks and packages such as React, Redux, Sequelize, Express, FLASK, SqeAlchemy, CSS3, and HTML5.
 With a solid foundation in both software development and biological sciences, I am equipped to tackle complex projects that require a blend of technical and domain-specific knowledge.

 - 🔭 I’m currently working on google map